 Through our Podcasting Partnership program, the Columbia University Libraries supports podcasting as a form of research storytelling and scholarship with student and faculty partners.
 We provide educational and technical services to publish professional and impactful podcasts as an emerging form of digital scholarship.
-If you are a member of our campus podcasting community, please read on to learn about our resources and eligibility requirements.

 What is Podcasting?

 A podcast is more than a simple audio recording.
 It's an immersive, serialized form of storytelling that spans disciplines and depends upon an established set of creative and cultural practices.
 Come work with the Libraries to learn the conventions and the practical steps to produce scholarly work in this genre.